miysono/better-weather-app/README.md

-# A complete React Weather App with TailwindCSS
+# A complete React Weather App with TailwindCSS and Firebase